quickwit-oss/quickwit/docs/tutorials/add-full-text-search-to-your-olap-db.md

 We will use the `click_house` binary output format in the following sections to speed up queries.

-## Clickhouse
+## ClickHouse

-Let's leave Quickwit for now and [install a Clickhouse server](https://clickhouse.com/docs/en/getting-started/install/).
+Let's leave Quickwit for now and [install a ClickHouse server](https://clickhouse.com/docs/en/getting-started/install/).

 ### Create database and table